autorei/cws-web-components/readme.md

 ### Required Tokens (CSS vars)

 All components was built using CSS vars to be styled.
-So to use this library, these css varibles must exist in your application.
+So to use this library, all of these CSS varibles must exist in your application.

 [Click here to see all required tokens.](https://github.com/autorei/cws-web-components/tree/master/src/global/tokens.css).